 You could also use the SCALE to convert your readout from kg to pounds, without affecting the calibration.
 Simply set SCALE = 2.205 and your meter which was calibrated in kg will now read in pounds.
-For converting Pounds to kg, use a Scale of 0.4535

 2. Correcting for gravitational variance